htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 ## Putting 1+1 together was not that easy

-I wanted the Arduino Pro Micro to handle both the LED screen drawing and the multimedia buttons, because I didn’t want to waste an extra Arduino board (Moreover, if I had used two Arduino boards I would have also needed a USB hub since the Pi 0 only has one USB port, and I don’t think I have space inside the radio compartment for it).
+I wanted the Arduino Pro Micro to handle both the LED screen drawing and the multimedia buttons, because I didn't want to waste an extra Arduino board (Moreover, if I had used two Arduino boards I would have also needed a USB hub since the Pi 0 only has one USB port, and I don't think I have space inside the radio compartment for it).
 My loop function looks like so:

 ```cpp
 void loop() {